d1618033/python-redfish-utility/docs/slate/source/includes/_gowrong.md

 ## Why am I getting extra data?

+### Symptom

+I am getting more data than what I would like.

+### Cause

-If you are getting more data than you think you should, you may not be using a selector that is exclusive to the type you want.
+You are not using a selector that is exclusive to the type you want and/or the type that you have selected has more than one instance.

+### Action

+1. Use a selector that is exclusive to the type you want.

-It's also possible that the type you have selected has more than one instance.
-In this case the [filter option](#filter-option) can help you limit the results to the instance you want.
+2. Verify that the type you have selected, does not have more than one instance.
+In this case, the [filter option](#filter-option) can help you limit the results to the instance you want.

 > In this example the selector returns both the instance and the collection type.
 Modifying the selector to limit the selection solves this problem.
 The easiest way to do that is to add a period to ensure you are only selecting one type.